ivanvorobei/SPStorkController/README.md

 You can download [Code - Learn Swift & Design](https://itunes.apple.com/app/id1453325619) app, which uses `SPLarkController`.
 Also you can buy source code of this app on [xcode-shop.com](https://xcode-shop.com) or see [detailed preview](https://xcode-shop.com/assets/preview/code.mov).

 ### SPPermission

 Project [SPPermission](https://github.com/IvanVorobei/SPPermission) for managing permissions.
 You can check state of any permission and request as pack.
 Also available customize all texts, change default icons and colors.
 Cool swipe animation as on preview.

 <img src="https://github.com/IvanVorobei/SPPermission/blob/master/Resources/Preview.gif" width="500">

+### Xcode Shop

+If you want buy apps with source code, you can visit my [xcode-shop.com](xcode-shop.com).
+Here I am sale apps, modules, 3D elements and other.
+In applications you can find many cool UI that will be useful for your projects.
+Also by buying, you support me and my free GitHub development.

 ## License
 `SPStorkController` is released under the MIT license.
 Check `LICENSE.md` for details.